-No amphibians are currently regulated as injurious species under the Lacey Act or under any comparable USDA regulations.
-No amphibian shipments are quarantined by any Federal agency upon entry and many shipments are neither visually inspected nor fully identified to the species level when they arrive in the United States.27 This is despite the fact that several species known to have carry Bd are regularly imported and essentially all species of amphibians can potentially act as Bd vectors or reservoirs.28 Indeed, a longstanding and unfortunate regulation adopted by the FWS under the Lacey Act explicitly directs that all amphibians "may be imported, transported, and possessed in captivity" in this country for most purposes.
-50 CFR §16.14 provides:
+The basic proposal here also could be adopted into regulation by the Secretary of the Interior, who is copied with this petition.
+No amphibians are now regulated for disease concerns under any USDA, FWS or other Federal regulations.
+No amphibian shipments are quarantined by any Federal agency upon entry and many shipments are neither visually inspected nor fully identified to the species level when they arrive in the United States.27 This is despite the facts that several species well known to have carried Bd in the past are regularly imported and essentially all species of amphibians can potentially act as Bd vectors or reservoirs.28